-In Philosophy of Film, students view films by Jean Cocteau, Woody Allen and Alfred Hitchcock, among others, and analyze them in terms of aesthetic questions they provoke.
-Students can view four video-taped class sessions and have access to the syllabus, reading list and assignment descriptions.
-The goal of Problems in Philosophy is to encourage students to think like philosophers while investigating enduring philosophical questions, like the existence of free will.
+- Problems in Philosophy aims to encourage students to think like philosophers while investigating enduring philosophical questions, like the existence of free will.
 Students can view the syllabus, reading list, lecture notes, assignment descriptions and a list of links to outside philosophical resources.

 University of Notre Dame

 The philosophy department at the University of Notre Dame also offers open access to course materials from several philosophy courses.
 Lectures are available in video format for each of the courses listed here, and students can view the lecture through iTunes University as well.

 - Ancient and Medieval Philosophy delves into Plato, Aristotle, Lucretius, Marcus Aurelius, Augustine and Thomas Aquinas.

 - Ancient Wisdom and Modern Love looks at romance, sexuality and marriage from the perspectives of philosophy and literature, using readings and several movies.
 Some of the readings are accessible online.
 Materials include a syllabus, exams, discussion questions and guidelines for six essay assignments, as well as the video lectures.